M. L. Carr: Playing career

-After being selected to the All-Defense second team upon the conclusion of the 1979 season for leading the league in steals at a career best 2.5 steals per game, Carr was signed as a free agent by the rebuilding Boston Celtics.
+After being selected to the All-Defense second team at the conclusion of the 1979 season, for leading the league in steals at a career best 2.5 steals per game, Carr was signed as a free agent by the rebuilding Boston Celtics.
 Pistons coach Dick Vitale responded by saying, "We just had the heart and soul ripped from our team."
 The Carr acquisition was one of the four major additions which immediately propelled the Celtics back to the top of the NBA standings after finishing near the bottom the previous season, along with majority owner Harry Mangurian, head coach Bill Fitch and rookie forward Larry Bird.
 Carr was instrumental in leading the Celtics' defense past the favored Philadelphia 76ers in the 1981 Eastern Conference Finals, on the way to Boston's 14th NBA championship.
 Playing for the Celtics until 1985, Carr averaged 9.7 points and 4.3 rebounds per game during his NBA career.

-Carr is well known for the steal and dunk he made in overtime of Game 4 of the 1984 NBA Finals versus the Lakers in Los Angeles, which sealed the victory for Boston, and eventually won another title for them.
+Carr is well known for the steal and dunk he made in overtime of Game 4 of the 1984 NBA Finals versus the Lakers in Los Angeles, which sealed victory for Boston.
+Eventually, he won another title for them.
 Carr was also famous for waving a towel during crucial situations to fire up the Celtics.

 Coaching career

-Carr later became the General Manager of the Celtics in 1994.
+Carr later became the general manager of the Celtics in 1994.
 He later took over as coach for the 1995–96 and 1996–97 seasons.
 In his last year as coach, the Celtics had the worst record in team history, winning just 15 games and losing 67 in a tactical effort to get a stronger draft position and poise the team for a comeback under famed college coach Rick Pitino.
 He was replaced at the end of season by Pitino, who was unable to restore the team to the glory of Carr's playing days.
-After the 1997 season, he became the Celtics' Director of Corporate Development.
+After the 1997 season, Carr became the Celtics' director of Corporate Development.

-Carr later became president of the WNBA's Charlotte Sting as part of a failed attempt to become the owner of an expansion NBA team in Charlotte, along with Steve Belkin and former teammate Larry Bird.
-He was given a small investment stake in the Charlotte Bobcats when Bob Johnson was selected to have the NBA franchise in Charlotte.
-Subsequently, Bob Johnson sold the team and Carr no longer has a relationship with the Bobcats franchise.
+Carr later became president of the WNBA's Charlotte Sting as part of a failed attempt to become the owner of an expansion NBA team in Charlotte, North Carolina, along with Steve Belkin and former teammate Larry Bird.
+Carr was given a small investment stake in the Charlotte Bobcats when Bob Johnson was selected to own the NBA franchise in Charlotte.
+Subsequently, Johnson sold the team to end Carr's relationship with the club.

-Carr currently resides in Massachusetts with his wife Sylvia, where he is a partner with New Technology Ventures - a tech-focused venture capital firm based in Newton.
+Carr and his wife, Sylvia live in Massachusetts, where he is a partner of New Technology Ventures, a tech-focused venture capital firm based in Newton.